bblanchon/ArduinoJsonTroubleshooter/src/pages/deserialization-invalidinput-serial-software.md

     next: deserialization-invalidinput-serial-voltage
 ---

-The {% include links/cpu/avr %} implementation of {% include links/arduino/softwareserial %} is **notoriously unreliable** 😱.
+The [AVR](https://en.wikipedia.org/wiki/AVR_microcontrollers) implementation of [`SoftwareSerial`](https://www.arduino.cc/en/Reference/SoftwareSerial) is **notoriously unreliable** 😱.
-The main problem is that it disables interrupts when sending data, which causes many issues like dropping incoming bytes on the regular {% include links/arduino/serial/class %}.
+The main problem is that it disables interrupts when sending data, which causes many issues like dropping incoming bytes on the regular [`Serial`](https://www.arduino.cc/reference/en/language/functions/communication/serial/).

 You may consider the following alternative libraries, but none of them is perfect: